 Welcome to ANAR 135S, Study Abroad: The Ancient Mediterranean World!
-This rather ungainly title describes a UCSD Anthropology course offered during Summer Session 2017.
-The course consists of a 16-day long trip to Malta, Sicily, and southern Italy during which we will visit 30 sites and 10 museums highlighting the ancient civilizations of the Mediterranean.
+This rather ungainly title describes a UCSD Anthropology program offered during Summer Session 2019.
+The program consists of a 17-day long trip to Sardinia, Sicily, and Naples, during which we will visit 37 sites and 8 museums highlighting the ancient civilizations of the western Mediterranean.

-The goals of the course are:
+The goals of the program are:

 - 1. To teach students about the history, art, and architecture of southern Europe within their actual context; - 2.
 To provide an experiential approach to learning that is not possible in the classroom; - 3.
 To introduce students to different cultures by interacting with living people; - 4.
-To provide a short, highly intensive course within the structure of UCSD Summer School that does not interfere with the Summer employment needs of students; and - 5.
+To provide a short, highly intensive course within the structure of UCSD Summer Session that does not interfere with the Summer employment needs of students; and - 5.
 To provide an Education Abroad experience that is less expensive and open to students who have program needs that require their presence on campus during the school year.

-What you are now reading is a Student Handbook designed to answer some of your questions about the course, what we will be doing, where we will be going, how you should get to Mexico, what you should bring, and what my expectations will be as a professor.
+What you are now reading is a Student Handbook designed to answer some of your questions about the program, what we will be doing, where we will be going, how you should get to Italy, what you should bring, and what my expectations will be as a professor.

-Course Outline
+Program Outline

-ANAR 135S is a Study Abroad course that will be held in Malta and Italy from 24 August to 8 September, 2017.
-During this time, you will learn about the history, art, and architecture of the ancient Mediterranean world by visiting cities, tombs, temples, houses, and palaces built by early Neolithic peoples, Phoenicians, Greeks, Carthaginians, Romans, and also by Arabs, Normans, and Italians.
-We also will tour museums that house important collections of art and other artifacts produced by these cultures.
+ANAR 135S is a Study Abroad program that will be held in Italy from 1 to 17 September, 2019.
+During this time, you will learn about the history, art, and architecture of the ancient Mediterranean world by visiting cities, tombs, temples, houses, and palaces built by early Neolithic and Bronze Age peoples, Phoenicians/Carthaginians, Greeks, Romans, and also by Arabs, Normans, and Italians.
+We will tour museums that house important collections of art and other artifacts produced by these cultures.
 Finally, we will climb Mt.
-Etna, and active volcano, visit a cave in Malta with early human and extinct animal remains, and even visit one of the most beautiful beaches and coastlines in the world.
-If you have studied ancient Europe, this travel course will greatly help you in understanding and contextualizing the lectures you have already heard.
+Etna, and active volcano, visit a cave system in Sardinia, and see two of the most beautiful beaches and coastlines in the world.
+If you have studied ancient Europe, this travel program will greatly help you in understanding and contextualizing the lectures you have already heard.
 The ancient world will come alive for you in a way that is impossible within the classroom.
 If you have not studied ancient Europe, don't panic!
-By the end of this course, you should learn the fundamentals of the history and archaeology of the region and develop a strong appreciation for the accomplishments of these cultures.
+By the end of this program, you should learn the fundamentals of the history and archaeology of the region and develop a strong appreciation for the accomplishments of these cultures.